 Management: When weather or history indicates that Botrytis will be a problem, fungicides should be applied, starting at mid- bloom, with subsequent sprays at 7-10 day intervals through petal fall.
 See pest management schedule for recommended materials and timing.

 Anthracnose (Colletotrichum acutatum): This fungus primarily damages fruit but may also infect twigs and spurs.
-It causes a salmon or rust-colored berry rot which can also ruin fruit quality.
+It causes a salmon-colored berry rot which can also ruin fruit quality.
 Infected fruit often exhibit a soft, sunken area near the calyx-end of the fruit.
 Spores spread to “good” fruit during and after harvest, causing significant post-harvest losses.
 The disease is especially prevalent during hot muggy weather and frequently occurs post-harvest.

 Management: Anthracnose is controlled primarily through the use of fungicide applications, though pruning for optimal air circulation and clean harvesting are beneficial.
 Old canes and small twiggy wood should be cleared out in order to increase air circulation around the fruit clusters.
 See pest management schedule for recommended materials and timing.

 |Disease Resistance b, c|